 This hair growth oil contains antioxidants as well, which may provide limited UV protection (however, do not rely on this alone, as excessive sunlight is not good for your hair) [13].

-This formula combines the hair growth and scalp-soothing properties of peppermint oil with the antimicrobial properties of tea tree oil [23].
+This formula combines the hair growth and scalp-soothing properties of peppermint oil with the antimicrobial properties of tea tree oil for hair [23].
 It is light and does not cause build-up.

 Animal studies showed that after 4 weeks of consistent application, lavender oil has increased the number of hair follicles in mice and increased follicle depth [14].
 Furthermore, this oil has some antimicrobial properties [15].